jyoko/simple-scanner/README.md

 * Comment containing "Wordpress" (mostly plugins)
 * wp-strings, default reference locations to content files

-Inside the code is an unworking function that would additionally check for known Wordpress files, but the above works for demonstrative purposes.
+Inside the code is an unworking function that would additionally check for known Wordpress files, the string search works well enough for this script.

 ## Other Notes

 This was written more in the style of a throwaway script or example than a serious module.
 Node is a terrible choice for a general-purpose port scanner.
 Use `nmap -sV` for better service identification, nevermind advanced timing and techniques that will likely never be usable in JS (unless someone hacks in low-level socket access).
 For wargames or testing applications, though, it's great to hack little scripts in Node and get the easy speed boost of the usual async coding patterns.
-I might add a repo with that kind of thing I've written for wargames and such...
+I might add a repo with more examples that I've written for wargames and such...

 The Wordpress identification could be useful spun off as an actual module.